 If you’re at all interested in photography or videography and snorkel more than once in a blue moon (or do other active things that you would dig being able to relive later), spending a few hundred bucks to pick up an action camera and a couple of snorkeling accessories would absolutely be my recommendation for you.
 For years, they’ve all been worth every penny for me.

-My favorite action camera, and my continual pick for the best action camera for snorkeling, is the GoPro HERO 10 Black (here on Amazon) and you can learn all of the nitty-gritty about it over at The Newest GoPro for Snorkeling: 3 Keys for Buying or Upgrading to the HERO 10 Black to find out of it’s the best GoPro for snorkeling (spoiler: yes, it is).
+My favorite action camera, and my continual pick for the best action camera for snorkeling, is the GoPro HERO 11 Black (here on Amazon) and you can learn all of the nitty-gritty about it over at Is the GoPro HERO11 Black Good for Snorkeling & Scuba?
+How The New Version Stacks Up to find out of it’s the best GoPro for snorkeling (spoiler: yes, it is).
 Then, to help figure out exactly what you might need to buy to get started with an action camera for snorkeling, check out How Much Does a GoPro Cost?
 The Easy Prices & The Unexpected Costs.

 It’s worth your time to pursue if it sounds at all appealing to you.
 Taking my GoPro with me has become one of my favorite parts of snorkeling and has gifted me with some incredible underwater memories which I can hang onto forever.